Cannabis Withdrawal Timeline

 What’s Happening

-When you use cannabis regularly, your brain adapts to this suppression by increasing its “REM pressure” — essentially, the drive to enter REM sleep builds up like a compressed spring.
+When you use cannabis regularly, your brain adapts to this suppression by increasing its “REM pressure.”
+The drive to enter REM sleep builds up like a compressed spring.

 When you stop using cannabis, that spring releases.
-Your brain enters REM rebound — dramatically increased REM sleep that’s more intense and more frequent than normal.
+Your brain enters REM rebound, a state of dramatically increased REM sleep that’s more intense and more frequent than normal.
 This produces dreams that are:

 Timeline